SamuelAsherRivello/rmc-dots-examples/README.md

-# RMC DOTS Library & Examples (Includes a Unity Project To Work Within)
+# RMC DOTS Library & Examples (Includes Unity Project)

 This is the **fastest** way to create a new Unity Dots Project.